 Pointing two microphones at one another can de detrimental to their phase relationship.
 Let’s look at a stereo example and a common mono example of top-and-bottom-miking a snare drum.

 Pointing a stereo pair of microphones toward one another is a recipe for phase issues.

 Any sound sources between the mics (unless the source is precisely in the middle) will enter one mic before the other.

 If the source does happen to be in the middle, it may send a compression-first wave toward one mic and a rarefaction-first wave toward the other mic.
 I’ll clear this up when we discuss the snare drum example.

-Finally, if a sound source is behind one of the mics and the mic’s are unidirectional, the sound will hit one mic first but be louder in the other mic.
-This is recipe for bad phase and an awkward stereo image.
+Finally, if a sound source is behind one of the mics and the mics are unidirectional, the sound will hit one mic first but be louder in the other mic.
+This is a recipe for a bad phase relationship and an awkward stereo image.